cpchalk/gpcheckx/README.md

 then the word g1^-1wd1 is a diagonal of wd1.
 This leads the following procedure for calculating the word acceptor of such automatic groups.

 S0.
 Run kbprog for a short time to improve the likelihood that all calculated word differences contained in gpname.diff2 are 'non-spurious'.

 S1.
-Calculate all possible diagonal words of diff2 and add these to make a larger diff2'
+Calculate all possible diagonal words of diff2 and add these to make a larger diff2'.

 S2.
 Calculate the word acceptor wa1 based on diff2 GPWA(diff2) ,
-and calculate the word acceptor wa2 based on the larger diff2' GPWA(.
+and calculate the word acceptor wa2 based on the larger diff2' GPWA(diff2').

 S3 Perform the  fsa operatio wa1 ANDNOT wa2 to create the fsa gp.andnot. gp.andnot will recognise lhs words which are reducible in wa2 using the wd set diff2'but which are are not reducible in wa1.

 S4.
 Create a list of  lhs words sampled from gpname.andnot.
 For each such lhs, calculate rhs=reduced(lhs) using diff2' Then calculate the word differences lhs(i)^-1rhs for i ranging from 1 to the length(lhs)-1 and any new ones to diff2.

-Repeat steps S1 to S4 until w1 and w2 are equal.
+Repeat steps S1 to S4 until wa1 and wa2 are equal.

 The options -diagonals s e l  and -diff2name 'diff2suffix' are provided to perform the  above procedure.